Date Joined: March 7, 2017

-LOVES: Nautical- especially anchors Snails, Koi Fish, Mermaids, Unicorns, Butterflies, Rainbows, Flowers, trees, birds I always think of God's promise when I see a rainbow.
+LOVES: Nautical themed- especially anchors Snails, Koi Fish, Mermaids, Unicorns, Butterflies, Rainbows, hot air balloons, flowers and birds I always think of God's promise when I see a rainbow.
 Tea- All kinds.
 Caffeinated and non.
 Any!
 I I would love to try a new decaf tea you’re willing to part with :)

 Metals: All.
-Especially copper.
+Especially rose gold and copper.

 Any of the above items are very much appreciated!
 Some swaps require a little more something- something, so here are some additional items that I like if the swap calls for it.

 Shirt size Medium Handmade: Anything made by you or by someone else

 When I was a single mom only a few short years ago, I worked for a photography company for several years before doing freelance.
 I love photography!
 I still take photos every day, just no longer of people.
 I take photos of clothing now.
-I hired a model for my clothing business and now looking to add another.
+I recently hired a model for my clothing business and am now looking to hire another.

 |Type 1||Type 2||Type 3||Uncategorized|